trinhduy444/Mid-Tern-RTC/README.md

 **All Step to run**
 - Clone the repository
 - Run `npm init` in the root directory
-- Run `npm install` in the root directory including UUIDV4, Express, Socket.io, and PeerJS
+- Run `npm install` in the root directory including UUIDV4, Express, Socket.io, and PeerJS. if you have yarn pls run `yarn install` in the root directory
 - Run `npm start` in the root directory
 - Open `localhost:3030` in your browser